JordanCH05/Rock-the-boat-rentals/README.md

 * Tested using a web accessibility evaluation tool called [Wave](https://wave.webaim.org/)
 * Semantic HTML is used
+* Changed main background colour to #0054AD for a better contrast ratio
+* Added aria-labels and alt texts

 ## Languages and Programs Used